 - I started using DuckDuckGo instead of Google (painless);

 - I started using Firefox Nightly instead of Google Chrome (painless, though the external dev tools isn’t ideal);

 - I started using ProtonMail instead of Gmail/Inbox (this was a big one, but it’s been painless after a couple of days of initial setup);

 - I started using Little Snitch and Micro Snitch to inspect connections (took a while getting used to it, but after a few days of a lot of reviewing, new rules rarely show up now);

-- I started using Apple/iCloud Contacts, Calendar, and Reminders, instead of Google’s Contacts, Calendar, and Reminders (took a couple of days to move everything over, and painless afterwards);
+- I started using Apple/iCloud Maps, Contacts, Calendar, Reminders, Numbers, and Pages, instead of Google’s Maps, Contacts, Calendar, Reminders, Sheets, and Docs (took a couple of days to move everything over, and painless afterwards);

 - I deactivated my Facebook account (I hadn’t used it in a long time, but I noticed some people expected me to answer if they sent an IM through there, and I wanted to remove that expectation — painless);

 - I installed uBlock Origin (DuckDuckGo and some other domains whitelisted — painless);

 - I started using TunnelBear on our Macs and iPhones.
 It’s been pretty amazing (painless);